-Reports of potential violations of this Policy may be made to one of the Title IX Coordinators, Linda Torbet at LTorbet@monroeccc.edu or Dr. Scott Behrens at SBehrens@monroeccc.edu.
+Reports of potential violations of this Policy may be made to the Title IX Coordinator, Linda Torbet at Itorbet@monroeccc.edu or to the Vice President of Enrollment Management and Student Success at sbehrens@monroeccc.edu.
 Reports to the Title IX Coordinator of potential violations of this policy will be kept private to the extent possible for the College to respond to the report, but reports made to the Title IX Coordinator are not confidential.